Thief (series): Gameplay

-Another large component of game play in Thief, along with the stealth, is exploration.
+Another large component of the gameplay in Thief, along with the stealth, is exploration.
 In most missions, especially in the first two Thief games, players can freely explore the game environment without much hindrance.
-Players are also free to experiment with how they approach the AI, as one may choose to take out all the AI-controlled guards, either by utilising a player-equipped blackjack, which incapacitates enemies, without killing them, a sword, which is used in direct combat and can kill enemies, or broadhead arrows, which can also discreetly kill enemies from a long range, along with other special arrows, such as water arrows, rope arrows and moss arrows, or one may choose to avoid any confrontation with the AI.
-"Ghosting" is a play style by which one tries to leave no trace behind them as they explore and complete the objectives in each mission.
+Players are also free to experiment with their approach towards the AI.
+They may choose to neutralize all the AI-controlled guards using a variety of methods.
+These methods include using a player-equipped blackjack to quietly incapacitate enemies without killing them, a sword, used in direct combat which can kill enemies, or broadhead arrows, used to discreetly kill enemies from a long distance.
+Other special arrows, such as water arrows, rope arrows and moss arrows are also available to use.
+The player may also choose to avoid any confrontation with the AI altogether.
+"Ghosting" is a play style by which one attempts to complete all objectives in each mission without leaving a trace and without being seen or heard.

 Games

 Thief: The Dark Project (1998)

 Thief: The Dark Project was released by Looking Glass Studios in late 1998 and powered by their own in-house developed Dark Engine.
 A re-release of Thief: The Dark Project entitled Thief Gold fixed various bugs and added three new levels (mostly derived from, but not identical to, content that was planned for the original game but cut for budget or time constraints) which contributed significantly to the existing plot.
 The package also contains bonus content such as the DromEd Dark Engine editor, a behind-the-scenes "making of" video, and a desktop theme designed for Windows 98.
 Looking Glass was working on a similar re-release of Thief II: The Metal Age, provisionally entitled Thief II Gold, at the time they went out of business in 2000.